yingqi0607/tp/docs/DeveloperGuide.md

 This feature allows users to view and handle tasks under 3 categories separately.

 ### 3.1.2.
 Implementation details
+To implement the UI of this feature, there will be a `PendingTaskListPanel`, `ExpiredTaskListPanel` and `CompletedTaskListPanel` classes in the `ui` package, modified from the `TaskListPanel` class.
+To implement the commands of this feature, there are `EditExpiredCommnad` and `DeleteExpiredCommand` classes that extends from the `EditCommand` and `DeleteCommand` in the `logic` package respectively.

 This feature comes in the form of a Task List panel, which is made up of three sub-panels:
 1. Pending tasks (Incomplete tasks that are not overdue)
 2. Expired tasks (Incomplete tasks that are overdue)
 3. Completed tasks (Archived tasks)

-Upon starting TR4CKER or refreshing of task lists, tasks which deadlines have passed will automatically appear under Expired tasks panel.
+Upon starting TR4CKER or after using the `list` command, tasks which deadlines have passed will automatically appear under Expired tasks panel.
 Users can modify tasks displayed in the Expired task panel using the Edit command.

-The following diagram shows the sequence flow of a EditCommand which modifies the deadline of a task in the Expired task list:
+The following diagram shows the sequence flow of a `EditExpiredCommand` which modifies the deadline of a task in the Expired task list:
 ![EditExpiredActivityDiagram](images/EditExpiredActivityDiagram.png)

 Figure 1: Edit deadline of expired task Activity Diagram

 Once the user marks a task as complete, it will automatically appear under Completed tasks.